-Note: National data from the College Alcohol Study (CAS) and from the Monitoring the Future (MTF), 1993-2011.
+Note: National data from the College Alcohol Study (CAS) 1993-2001, the Core Alcohol and Drug Survey 2006-2013, and from Monitoring the Future (MTF) 1993-2013.

 The timeframe for binge drinking is defined differently between studies.
 The UD (1993-2005) and CAS surveys used a timeframe of past two weeks, while the UD (2008-Present) and MTF surveys used past month.
 Though the timeframe varies, there does not appear to be any increase for using past month rather than past two weeks based on similar numbers from the CAS and MTF.